akimwong/4_Cgm/README.md

 <p align="center">
   <img src="https://github.com/akimwong/5_FaroCGM/blob/main/03_Architecture.PNG" width="1000" height="450">
 </p>
-STEP 4: Analyze the information in line with the main objective of the project: How to increase revenue?
+STEP 4: Analyze the information of the database in line with the main objective of the project: How to increase the revenue?

 ### What database?